ceejbot/no-more-unicorns/slides.md

 # [fit] is the standard
 # [fit] you accept.

-^ Austrailian Lieutenant General David Morrison.
+^ Australian Lieutenant General David Morrison.
 What are you walking past?

 ---